Are you searching for the protocol on Color reactions of Lipids?

-Lipids are one of the major constituents of foods, and are important in our diet for a number of reasons.
+Lipids are one of the major constituents of foods and are important in our diet for a number of reasons.
 They are a major source of energy and provide essential lipid nutrients.

-For this reason, it is difficult to develop low-fat alternatives of many foods, because once the fat is removed some of the most important physical characteristics are lost.
+For this reason, it is difficult to develop low-fat alternatives for many foods, because once the fat is removed some of the most important physical characteristics are lost.

-Here I am giving the detailed practical observation and Download the Practical Protocol here (it is completely Free).
-Before downloading see the snap shot images of the protocols.
+Here I am giving the detailed practical observation and Download the Practical Protocol here (it is completely free).
+Before downloading see the snapshot images of the protocols.

 Download this “Color reactions of Lipids” Practical General Procedure in PDF format.
-In this document we have designed with general procedure and Observation sheets for students.
+In this document, we have designed the general procedure and Observation sheets for students.

 Qualitative Analysis: Color Reactions of Lipids

 The test is based on the property of solubility of lipids in organic solvents and insolubility in water.